Circuitscape/Omniscape.jl/docs/src/examples.md

 <img src='../figs/md-fp.png' width=500> <br><em>Flow potential, which shows what connectivity would look like in the absence of barriers to movement.
 The blocking that you can see is an artifact of setting a large block_size to make the example run faster.
 Set a smaller block_size to reduce/remove this issue.</em><br><br>
 ```

-Finally, map normalized current flow, which is calculated as flow potential divided by cumulative current.
+Finally, map normalized current flow, which is calculated as cumulative current divided by flow potential.

 ```julia
 normalized_current = Raster("md_nlcd_omniscape_output/normalized_cum_currmap.tif")